microsoft/edge-ai/Solution ADR Library/adr-template-solutions.md

-# [#].
-ADR Title
+# ADR Title

-[The title should be formatted with an ascending number to make it unique, typically the task/issue number]
+[The title should unique within the library, provide a longer title if needed to differentiate with other ADRs]

 Date: **2024-01-01** [Format=YYYY-MM-DD]

 ## Status (optional)

-[For this library of ADRs it can directly move to the status at which it was stored in the original project]
+[For this library of ADRs, mark the most applicable status at which it was stored in the original project.
+Ths can help provide context and validity for folks reviewing this ADR.
+If it has been deprecated you can add a note on why and date it.]

-- [x] Draft
+- [ ] Draft
 - [ ] Proposed
 - [ ] Accepted
 - [ ] Deprecated
-- [ ] Superseded by #0002

 ## Context

-What and why was this decision taken?
+Describe:

+- What scenario the solution is for?
+- The problem you want to solve?

 ## Decision